 Last fall I left my well paying full-time corporate job and went out to work for myself.
 I felt that I was entering into entrepreneurship with “eyes wide open” (or so I thought).
-I did what I could for entrepreneurship management for the most part, I think the more relevant sentiment in this case is, “you don’t know what you don’t know.”
+I did what I could for entrepreneurship management for the most part,

 In my case, that was a staggering amount.

 I ran,walked, crawled, stumbled and cried (a shocking amount of crying, actually) my way through twelve months of business before one day I woke up and one year had passed.
 It was simutanously the fastest and slowest year of my life.
 I had a business plan written out by hand on neon paper posted above my desk.
 I had sticky notes pinned up representing my anticipated cash flow.
 I declined a business line of credit, smugly informing the bank I had no need for it (later this month I have an appointment to return to the bank, hat in hand, asking for a business LOC).
 I had not ever heard of source deductions, quarterly GST payments, subcontracting, or co-pro before.
 I was the most naive businesswoman on the planet most days, many of those early days being spent hunched over my computer in sweatpants (I tried working in my PJs and I just can't do it).
 While I have progressed in so many ways, I still spend at least two of my days at home hunched over my computer in sweatpants.